-- 1. Enable the graphics status indicator policy in Citrix Studio. - 2.
+- 1. Enable the system tray. - 2.
 For Citrix Virtual Apps and Desktops 2112 and later, enable the ScreenSharing policy in Citrix Studio. - 3.
 (Optional) For Citrix Virtual Apps and Desktops 2109 and earlier, enable screen sharing on the Linux VDA by running the following command: